 Nebulizers and COVID-19

-COVID-19 is a serious lung disease that is currently spreading around the world.
-As a lung disease, nebulizers have been used in self-medicating and professional settings to manage lung conditions alongside COVID-19.
+COVID-19 is a serious respiratory disease that is currently spreading around the world.
+As a respiratory disease that can severely affect the lungs, nebulizers have been used in self-medicating and professional settings to manage lung conditions alongside COVID-19.
 However, there are some concerns about this.

 Nebulizers lead to the creation of aerosol particles, which can carry bacteria and viruses deep into the lungs.
 Transmission of infection by droplet nuclei and aerosols can increase during nebulizer treatment due to the high concentration of aerosols.